mazgajmaciek/pyExcelComparator/README.md

 Uses regular expression for matching filenames in two directories then compares datasheets between two files of the same name

-TODOs - excluding pairs of NaNs from comparison (https://stackoverflow.com/questions/48452933/python-comparison-ignoring-nan), small tweaks to regular expression for filenames compare
+TODOs - excluding pairs of NaNs from comparison (https://stackoverflow.com/questions/48452933/python-comparison-ignoring-nan), small tweaks to regular expression for filenames compare, log for checking list of files if they were the same and mark those with differences